eliezerraj/go-tools-s3/README.md

 Workload for general purposes

-It upload a file from localmachine to S3.
+/upload   => Calc the sha256sum, set a tag and upload if to S3.
+/download => Download the file, get the sha256sum from tag and calc the the sha256sun from the file

 ## How to use